 From the visitor center, see the world-famous panorama of the Mitten Buttes and Merrick Butte.
 To explore more, take a 17-mile self-guided tour or hire a Navajo guide for a Jeep excursion.

 The scene pulled me in with both the valley’s visual splendor and an overwhelming spiritual vibe.
 The peacefulness, the gentle breeze, and the blue sky took me to another place.
-It was an overpowering feeling of spirituality and unity with nature.
+It was an overpowering feeling of unity with nature.

 Where to Stay – Goulding’s Lodge

+Start planning your visit well in advance if you want to stay overnight.
+Goulding’s Lodge will be your only choice.
+I liked the hotel a lot.
+Nothing fancy but all you need and the sunset to die for!
+You can eat a good meal at the hotel’s restaurant.
 For those who enjoy a glass of wine, the restaurant does not serve any alcohol.
 I believe, there is no alcohol for sale within miles surrounding Monument Valley.